ndvo/community/README.md

-### Fork
+## Translation Branch - PT-BR

+This branch has no additional functionality, it only offers a translation of the master branch into Brazilian Portuguese.

+This fork aims to provide a quick Brazilian portuguese translation of Documize while the official multilanguage support is not provided.

+This effort is being done as part of an evaluation to choose the best suite to be used within SPU, a Brazilian public organization.

+### Brazilian Portuguese - Português do Brasil

-Esta é uma versão em Português do Brasil do Documize.
+Esta é uma tradução para o Português do Brasil do Documize.

-Não há nenhuma funcionalidade adicional.
+Este ramo não propõe qualquer funcionalidade adicional.
+O único propósito é oferecer a aplicação em português brasileiro.

 O objetivo é possibilitar a avaliação e uso da ferramenta por falantes da língua portuguesa até que o suporte a múltiplos idiomas seja implementado no Documize.

 Contribuições para a tradução são bem-vindas.